Works Victoria Park-Canning Level Crossing Removal

 • relocating existing services (water, gas, electricity, and telecommunications)

-• piling works, steel fixing, form works, and concrete pouring
+• steel fixing, form works, and concrete pouring as required

-• delivery of retaining walls and building abutment walls to site, 7pm to 7am weeknights, Sundays, and public holidays
+• delivery of retaining walls and building abutment walls to site as required

 • heavy haulage of precast concrete structures for the elevated rail, delivered to site 7pm to 7am, Sunday to Friday until August 2024.